BoD/android-graphql-sample/README.md

 # GraphQL Sample

-This is a small example project that uses the [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin) GraphQL library, with Github's API.
+This is a small example project that uses the [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin) GraphQL library on Android, with Github's API.

 The aim is to explore this library and GraphQL in general.